01 of 19

-Why is flowering ground covers something of a Holy Grail for the landscaper?
+Why are flowering ground covers something of a Holy Grail for the landscaper?
 Well, they offer beauty and functionality, giving your yard color while simultaneously helping you fight weeds and practice erosion control.
 Seeking a solution for a problem area?
-These plants offer a solution that does not demand any compromise on aesthetics.
+These plants offer a solution that does not demand any compromise on display value.

-However, much flowering grounds covers bloom for only a short period of time during the spring.
-Consequently, the... best choices will be the ones that provide foliage that attracts you, as well.
+However, many flowering ground covers bloom for only a short period of time during the spring or summer.
+Consequently, the best choices will be the ones that... provide foliage that attracts you, as well.
 The pictures of flowering ground covers that follow will help you in your plant selection.
-You can also install a supplemental planting of annuals for longer-lasting floral color.
+You can also install a supplemental planting of annuals for longer-lasting floral color or mix in some long-blooming perennials.

-But hosta can also provide an option as a flowering ground cover, as the photo above shows; thus the old name "plantain lily."
+But some types of hosta can also provide an option for a flowering ground cover; thus the old name "plantain lily."
 Hosta plantaginea even bears fragrant flowers.
-Still, hosta does not win any prizes for its flowers: it is the leaves of hosta that people really love, coming as they do in a number of colors and sizes.
+Still, hosta does not win any prizes for its flowers: It is the leaves of hosta that people really love, coming as they do in a number of colors and sizes.

-There is one selling point to keep in mind with most (but not all) types of hosta, though, even if their flowers are not... exactly exquisite: hosta furnishes you with an option for a flowering ground cover that likes shade.Continue to 3 of 18 below.
+There is one selling point to keep in mind with most (but not all) types of hosta, though, even if their flowers are not exactly... exquisite: Hosta furnishes you with an option for a flowering ground cover that likes shade.Continue to 3 of 19 below.

 Candytuft: Brilliant White

-In other situations, though, I... recommend pruning.
-For, once its spring flowers have come and gone, only the new foliage of candytuft will give this flowering ground cover any aesthetic value.Continue to 4 of 18 below.
+In other situations, though, pruning is recommended.
+For, once its spring flowers have come and gone, only the new foliage of candytuft will give this flowering ground cover any aesthetic value.Continue to 4 of 19 below.

 Long-flowering ground covers are a dream come true.
-Many of the plants I discuss here do not bloom for an extended period of time.
-Ice plant is an exception.
+Many of the plants discussed here do not bloom for an extended period of time.
+Purple or "hardy" ice plant (Delosperma cooperi) is an exception.

-As I explain in my full article on this long-flowering ground cover, ice plant requires a soil with outstanding drainage to live up to its "hardy" label.
-And a surprising label it is, considering that ice plant hails from South Africa.
-While it is tempting to think it receives its name from that hardiness, "ice plant" is so... called due to the way it looks: When the sunlight hits ice plant's foliage just right, the succulent leaves appear bejeweled with ice crystals.
+Ice plant requires a soil with outstanding drainage to live up to its "hardy" label.
+And a surprising label it is, considering that this long-flowering ground cover hails from South Africa.
+While it is tempting to think it receives its name from that hardiness, "ice plant" is so called... due to the way it looks: When the sunlight hits ice plant's foliage just right, the succulent leaves appear bejeweled with ice crystals.

 Sweet Woodruff Works Under Trees

-The only characteristic keeping sweet woodruff from being an outstanding flowering ground cover is the fact that it dies back to the ground in winter.
+The only characteristic keeping sweet woodruff (Galium odoratum) from being an outstanding flowering ground cover is the fact that it dies back to the ground in winter (the roots do survive underground, though).
+So it offers no visual interest for the winter months.

 Sweet woodruff, a white flowering ground cover, can also spread beyond the space allotted to it in a garden.
-In the context of discussing ground covers, however, this trait is not all bad: on the contrary, plants that are not aggressive spreaders can be difficult to establish as ground covers.
-It can be especially tough to establish a flowering... ground cover under a tree; but as the picture above shows, I have been quite successful at growing sweet woodruff under a Kwanzan cherry.Continue to 6 of 18 below.
+In the context of discussing ground covers, however, this trait is not all bad.
+On the contrary, plants that are not aggressiv...e spreaders can be difficult to establish as ground covers.
+It can be especially tough to establish a flowering ground cover under a tree, but sweet woodruff performs very well under trees.Continue to 6 of 19 below.

 Liriope Thrives in Partial Shade